Labradoodle breed guide

 Labradoodles can be strong swimmers and enjoy being in the water.
 The breed is generally known for being amongst the most intelligent dog breeds.
 They can be energetic, easily trainable and friendly, but protective of their family.
 They usually get along well with other animals and children but can be shy or cautious around strangers.

 The breed can be known for their barking, especially around people who they might not know.
 They rely on the company of humans so can get lonely if they are left alone for too long.
 Due to the nature of their coat, they do require regular haircuts and general brushing

 Is the labradoodle good for me?

 The breed is known to be very loyal and they need an owner that can give them the attention that they desire.

 Due to their clever temperament, they are easy to train and are ideal for families with children and other pets.

-Their coat is deemed hypoallergenic due to the lack of shedding which makes them popular for owners with allergies such as Asthma.
-However, their coat could be classed as high maintenance compared to other dog breeds where it needs to be regularly cut and brushed to avoid tight knots, dreadlocks and general fur untidiness.
+Their coat is deemed hypoallergenic due to the lack of shedding, which makes them popular for owners with allergies such as Asthma.
+However, their coat could be classed as high maintenance compared to other dog breeds as it needs to be regularly cut and brushed to avoid tight knots, dreadlocks and general fur untidiness.
 Owners will need to commit to spending time brushing their Labradoodle, grooming and removing plant debris such as foxtails and barbed seeds after walks.